jimsihk/codespace-oke-k8s/README.md

 debug1: Entering interactive session.
 debug1: pledge: filesystem
 ```
-4. In the codespace, execute `/opt/okeutil/check-oke-connection.sh && echo $?` and it should return 0 if successful
+6. In the codespace, execute `/opt/okeutil/check-oke-connection.sh && echo $?` and it should return 0 if successful
-5. The codespace is ready for interacting with OKE!
+7. The codespace is ready for interacting with OKE!

 ### Usage
 `/opt/okeutil/init-oci-local.sh` - initialize the oci command, kubectl command and tunnel connection

 `/opt/okeutil/oke-tunnel.sh` - establish the SSH tunnel to the K8S API endpoint, run with `nohup /opt/okeutil/oke-tunnel.sh &` to establish the tunnel in the background

-`/opt/okeutil/check-oke-connection.sh` - check if the SSH tunnel has been established
+`/opt/okeutil/check-oke-connection.sh` - check if the SSH tunnel has been established and establish if not

 `/opt/okeutil/apply` - same as `kubectl apply -f` with local files and will detect if the tunnel has been established and establish if not